KarlPreisler/drf/README.md

 - I have confirmed that the react app sends correct data to the API when creating, updating or deleting content.
 - I have confirmed that API requests from the frontend are handled as intended on the backend.
 Updating, deleting och creating data is transmitted approprietly between the frontend and backend.

+### Pep8
+- PEP8 shows no errors for the project.

 ## Bugs

-- Broken CSS for the admin panel, it seems to be a DRF bug.
+- There are no unfixed bugs.

 ## Deployment